AICDEV/ez-channel/README.md

 Sometimes you need a simple implementation to create global channels and subscribe them from other pieces of code, components or stuff like that.
 With ez-channel it is easy ;-)

+## Benefit

+If you want to define, trigger and process events in different files, this library can help you.
+You only need to include ez-channel in your files where you want to work with your custom events.

 ## Installation

 Package is available here: https://www.npmjs.com/package/ez-channel